Ph.D., University of Missouri

 Decades ago, I developed the Desirability of Control Scale to measure individual differences in the extent to which people are motivated to feel in control of the events in their lives.
 I have conducted extensive research on this concept as well as on the effects of increases and decreases in the amount of personal control individuals perceive they have.

-Burger, J. M. (in press).
+Burger, J. M. (2017).
 And the wisdom to know the difference: Locus of control and desire for control.
 In F. J. Infurna & J. W. Reich (Eds.), Perceived control: Theory, research, and practice in the first 50 years.
 New York: Oxford University Press.

 Burger, J. M., & Lynn, A. L. (2005).
 Superstitious behavior among American and Japanese professional baseball players.
 Basic and Applied Social Psychology, 27, 71-76.
 [PDF]